 Meet with a marine biologist and National Geographic grantee at a research centre in Húsavík before a whale-watching excursion.

 Venture into the ice tunnels of Langjökull glacier with an expert guide, and encounter intriguing volcanic landscapes, from gurgling mud pots to curious lava towers.

-Stay at Hotel Húsafell, a National Geographic Unique Lodge of the World where local art, cuisine, and Nordic design converge.
+Stay at Hotel Húsafell, where local art, cuisine, and Nordic design converge.

 Itinerary - 10 Days